riceissa/issarice.com/pages/contact.md

 - I am [riceissa](https://bitbucket.org/riceissa) on [Bitbucket](https://bitbucket.org/); I don’t use it very often, preferring GitHub instead.

+- I have a [WordPress.com](https://wordpress.com/) blog [here](https://riceissa.wordpress.com/).
+I might use it in the future for something more, but at the moment it is simply a scratch space for me to quickly post links and ideas.

 - I am [Riceissa](http://en.wikipedia.org/wiki/User:Riceissa) on the [English Wikipedia](http://en.wikipedia.org/wiki/Main_Page).

 - I am [riceissa](https://twitter.com/riceissa) on [Twitter](https://twitter.com/).